Vulnerability of fault-tolerant topological quantum error correction to quantum deviations in code space: Relation to a realistic measurement circuit

-In this work, we discuss the imperfect measurement problem based on the circuit shown in Fig. \ref{fig:toric}(d) (e.g. for $B_{p_0}$), which allows us to conduct an analytic study.
-In fact, the circuit shown in Fig. \ref{fig:toric}(c), which contains only two-qubit gates rather than a five-qubit evolution in our simple model, is more realistic.
-Ref. \cite{ref:yang} discussed an imperfect measurement model which mimics the behavior of superconducting quantum computation systems.
+In fact, the circuit shown in Fig. \ref{fig:toric}(b), which contains only two-qubit gates rather than a five-qubit evolution in our simple model, is more realistic, and it is expected to have worse performance while suffering from coherent noise on entanglement gates.
+Ref. \cite{ref:yang} discussed an imperfect measurement model that mimics the behavior of superconducting quantum computation systems.
 The $CNOT$ gate is divided into a $CZ$ gate and two Hadamard gates, $CNOT = H( CZ )H$ where $H$ is the Hadamard gate acting on the target qubit (ancilla qubit in our setup).
 Each $CZ$ gate is implemented by a time evolution

 Here $s$ labels the ancilla qubit and $\sigma_i$, $i=1,2,3,4$ labels the four data qubits.
 It recovers the $CZ$ gate when $t=\pi$.
 Assume the final ancilla measurement has an outcome $s=\pm 1$, the corresponding action on data qubits is \begin{widetext}